bheiles/AtlasVis/readme.md

 <b>1.
 Panel "Load and parameters"</b>

   a) "Load Vol 1" : this is the load button.
-Click on it to load the 3D ULM data (either  V1, V2 or V3).
+Click on it to load the 3D ULM data (either  Density, Normed velocity or Signed velocity).
 This step takes a while when the volumes are big

   b) "Load atlas" : this will load the atlas registered to the volume.
 Everytime you change slice, a partial section of the atlas will be loaded to prevent overflowing the memory